Koca Ventures Ltd

 WC2H 9JQ, United Kingdom

-On-premise voice agents that pick up business calls, book and route and answer the routine questions, and keep every second of audio on your own network.
-Privacy and data control are the point — not a cheaper copy of a cloud platform.
+AI voice agents that answer business calls — booking, routing, FAQs, callbacks — with every second of audio staying on your own network.
 We're honest about the limits: natural turn-taking, not a human impersonation.

 Where on-prem voice earns its place